Lu-all/MMDect/README.md

 - -M or --multiple_input to input multiple files, giving the path to the directory (it uses recursion) in the -f parameter.
 - -P or --prolog to specify the use of DCG (dcg) or classic Prolog (classic).
 By default, DCG is used.
+- -e or --entry_point to specify name of entry point (_start is used by default)

 For example: